List of Big Time Rush episodes

-Big Time Rush, (also known as BTR), is an American television sitcom created by Scott Fellows about the Hollywood misadventures of four hockey players from Minnesota—Kendall, James, Carlos, and Logan, after they are selected to form a boy band.
+Big Time Rush is an American television sitcom created by Scott Fellows about the Hollywood misadventures of Kendall, James, Carlos and Logan after they are selected to form a boy band.
 The series premiered with an hour-long pilot episode, "Big Time Audition", on Nickelodeon, on November 28, 2009.
 Its official debut episode premiered on January 18, 2010, earning 6.8 million viewers, making it Nickelodeon's highest-rated live-action series debut ever.
 The final episode aired on July 25, 2013, after four seasons comprising a total of 74 episodes.